 ii. appoint a Deputy Editor-in-Chief and Assistant Editor-in-Chief each Fall.
 Both positions can be appointed prior to the application process (and appointment of the board) if the candidates for these positions have had a minimum of one (1) years experience on the Board.
 If there are no suitable candidates with previous Board experience, the Editor-in-Chief may, at her discretion, choose to fill these positions by means of open application process.

-iii. conduct an open application, interview, and hiring process each fall, with the assistance of the ESU-IDIOM Liaison.
+iii. conduct an open application, interview, and hiring process each fall.
 The purpose of this application process shall be to select qualified individuals, based on experience and merit, to fill the positions of one (1) Managing Editor, one (1) Layout Editor, (6) Associate Editors, as well as one (1) Deputy Editor-in-Chief and one (1) Assistant Editor-in-Chief—if the Deputy Editor-in-Chief and Assistant Editor-in-Chief have not yet been appointed.

 iv. be subject to impeachment if she does not fulfil her duties and manage the journal in an effective manner.
 It shall be the responsibility of any Board or Union executive member to raise the issue, and arrange a meeting with all Board and Union executive members present.
 At this meeting, there shall be a vote to either retain or impeach the current Editor-in-Chief.
 To impeach the Editor-in-Chief, there must be a vote of majority (50%+1) amongst the Union and Board executive.
 If the Editor-in-Chief were impeached, the Deputy Editor-in-Chief would automatically become the Editor-in-Chief for the remainder of the academic year.